Skip to the main content.

 Pop-ups on the platform will also warn you whenever you need to double-check whether something you’re doing is compliant.

-Take a free tour of our platform today to see for yourself how Vestd can take all the stress out of managing your employee share scheme.
+Take a tour of our platform today to see how Vestd can take all the stress out of managing your company's equity, shareholders and share schemes.

 5 min read